awsdocs/aws-codeartifact-user-guide/doc_source/nuget-cli.md

 Once you have [configured NuGet with CodeArtifact](https://docs.aws.amazon.com/codeartifact/latest/ug/nuget-cli.html), you can consume NuGet packages that are stored in your CodeArtifact repository or one of its upstream repositories\.

 To consume a package version from a CodeArtifact repository or one of its upstream repositories with `nuget` or `dotnet`, run the following command replacing *packageName* with the name of the package you want to consume and *packageSourceName* with the source name for your CodeArtifact repository in your NuGet configuration file\.
 If you used the `login` command to configure your NuGet configuration, the source name is *domain\_name/repo\_name*\.

+**Note**
+When a package is requested, the NuGet client caches which versions of that package exists\.
+Because of this behavior, an install may fail for a package that was requested before it was available\.
+To avoid this failure and successfully install a package that exists, you can either clear the NuGet cache ahead of an install with `nuget locals all --clear` or use the `--no-cache` option when running `nuget install` or `nuget restore`\.

 ------
 #### [ dotnet ]